-The Affordable Warmth and Home Energy Efficiency Strategy (AWHEES) is a multi-agency Strategy designed to support the provision of warm, energy efficient homes for everyone in the Scottish Borders.
-The Strategy involves key partners within the Scottish Borders Council (SBC), as well as wide array of stakeholders spanning the full breadth of the energy efficiency and fuel poverty agenda.
+8.7 Affordable Warmth Strategy and Energy Efficiency Strategy to support the provision of warm, energy efficient homes for everyone in the Scottish Borders.
+The Strategy involves key partners within SBC, as well as a wide array of stakeholders spanning the full breadth of the energy efficiency and fuel poverty agenda.
 Covering the period 2019-23, it contains a Vision, Priorities and an Implementation Plan.
-It has run in parallel with the LHS and been supporting key pillars.
-The AWHEES was a core part of the LHS 2017-2022 and helped delivery priority 2 of the LHS.
+It was progressed in parallel with the LHS and acted as supporting key pillars.
+The AWHEES was a core part of the LHS 2017-2022 and helped deliver priority 2 of the LHS.